laczkol/RADOrgMiner/README.md

                                                         Defines the minimum number of reads needed in a sample to be included in the genotype calling. [default 1]
 ````

 The calling of haplotypes is turned off by default.
 To turn it on `-call yes` should be specified.
-The amount of loci is controlled by the minimal coverage of a locus (`-mbc` or `--min-bed-coverage`).
+The amount of loci is controlled by the minimal coverage of a locus (`-minbc` or `--min-bed-coverage`).
 If any locus of any individual included in the pipeline has higher coverage than this value, the locus will be included in the haplotype calling for all samples.
 Alignment intervals of each sample are merged at this step to get the total length of overlapping loci in the intervals used for the haplotype calling step.
-Theoretically, organellar reads can have a much higher read depth than the nuclear loci; thus, the value of `-mbc` may be really high.
+Theoretically, organellar reads can have a much higher read depth than the nuclear loci; thus, the value of `-minbc` may be really high.
 It is suggested to check the read depth distribution of samples after aligning the reads to the reference.
 The default value is 3, which probably will result in a scattered final dataset.
+If the read depth of some (known) NUMTs or NUPTs is higher than the read depth of the organellar loci, these nuclear regions can be excluded by applying a threshold using `-maxbc`.

 The number of samples can be narrowed down by specifying the minimum number of bases sequenced in any individual (`-mbs` or `--min-bases-sequenced`) and the minimal read count for any sample (`-mrc` or `--min-read-count`).
 Samples that fail these criteria will be omitted from the haplotype calling.
 The default for the minimum number of bases is 0, and for the minimum number of reads is 1, which parameters will only exclude samples with zero reads aligned to the reference.

 The effect of setting different subsampling proportions (`-sp`) is currently not extensively tested.
 If subsampling is turned on, the given proportion of reads of each loci will be downsampled randomly for the haplotype calling.
 If you set this, please try more different values to check for consistency and double-check the results to ensure no real variability is lost.
 Also, pay attention to not to downsample the coverage lower than the minimal read depth that `freebayes` even considers analyzing.
 This parameter is here for testing reasons only.

-The pipeline will carry out a subsetting of the dataset, but it does not involve the downsampling of read depth, just the exclusion of alignments outside the alignment intervals (loci) set by `-mbc`.
+The pipeline will carry out a subsetting of the dataset, but it does not involve the downsampling of read depth, just the exclusion of alignments outside the alignment intervals (loci) set by `-minbc`.
 By default, read depth of the desired loci will be left unchanged.
 This is done for an easier handling of loci in later steps.

 The haplotype calling by freebayes can be (similarly to the alignment step) fine-tuned by setting the following parameters: